mukuljainx/driveAnalytics/README.md

 ## Multiple point data entry

-Tags followed by values | Only tags are indexed values are not
+Tags followed by values followed by ts | **Only tags are indexed values are not**

-- vehicle,driverId=sethia engineSpeed=3,throttle=123.9,vehicleSpeed=3 99500000000
+- vehicle,driverId=sethia,tripId=123 engineSpeed=3,throttle=123.9,vehicleSpeed=3 99500000000

 ## API